jjlange/StudyTrack/README.md

-# Welcome to Track and Trace  &nbsp;📱
+# Welcome to Track and Trace  📱
 Source code of the Track &amp; trace app for universities.
 Project for the Programming Society - Hackathon by the University of Westminster

 ## Main source code  &nbsp; 🛠